SathvikY3533/radicubs-site/README.md

 Made from scratch using HTML, CSS, and JS
 Inspiration from the original radicubs Wix Site.

-By: Sathvik Yechuri, Akhil Chutkay, Mann Bellani
+By: Sathvik Yechuri, Mann Bellani, Akhil Chutkay